-- The lithosphere is divided in many tectonic plates, such as Arabian, African, Indian, Australian, Pacific, Caribbean, Eurasian, Antarctic, North American, South American, Scotia, Philipine, Juan de Fuca, Nazca, and Cocos.
+- The lithosphere is divided into many tectonic plates, such as Arabian, African, Indian, Australian, Pacific, Caribbean, Eurasian, Antarctic, North American, South American, Scotia, Philippine, Juan de Fuca, Nazca, and Cocos.

 - Most of the tectonic activities occur at the boundary regions of these plates, where they may collide with each other, slide against each other, or tear apart from each other.